MUSC124 Music Technology

 This course meets the General Education requirement for Arts/Humanities.

 - VI.
 Catalog Course Description

 - Following a general historical survey of MIDI (Musical Instrument Digital Interface) technology, this course examines entry, transmission, and editing of MIDI data, and its musical notation via industry standard software and hardware.
 Students apply music technology in creative projects ranging from song writing to film scoring to studio preproduction.

 Course Learning Goals

-- demonstrate an understanding of the history of MIDI technology;
+- Demonstrate knowledge of the history of MIDI technology;

-- demonstrate an awareness of the role of synthesizers and computers in contemporary music and its applications [Arts/Humanities];
+- Demonstrate the function of synthesizers and computers in contemporary music and its applications [Arts/Humanities];

-- demonstrate personal expression through the medium of electronic music [Arts/Humanities];
+- Create an original composition through the medium of electronic music [Arts/Humanities];

 Planned Sequence of Topics and/or Learning Activities

 - This course begins with an historical overview of MIDI technology.